Capital punishment: By country

 Some countries have resumed practising the death penalty after having previously suspended the practice for long periods.
 The United States suspended executions in 1972 but resumed them in 1976; there was no execution in India between 1995 and 2004; and Sri Lanka declared an end to its moratorium on the death penalty on 20 November 2004, although it has not yet performed any further executions.
 The Philippines re-introduced the death penalty in 1993 after abolishing it in 1987, but again abolished it in 2006.

 The United States and Japan are the only developed countries to have recently carried out executions.
 The U.S. federal government, the U.S. military, and 27 states have a valid death penalty statute, and over 1,400 executions have been carried out in the United States since it reinstated the death penalty in 1976.
 In Japan, 98 inmates were executed between January 2000 and July 2022.
-After the execution of serial killer Takahiro Shiraishi on 27 June 2025, Japan had 105 inmates on death row.
+Japan has 102 inmates on death row after Sunao Takami, who was convicted for pouring gasoline and setting the pachinko parlor near his home on fire in July 2009, killing four customers and a worker at the parlor and injuring 10 others, was executed by hanging at Osaka Detention House on 21 August 2026.

 As of May 2025, the most recent country to abolish the death penalty was Zimbabwe on 31 December 2024, almost twenty years after the last execution in the country.

-According to an Amnesty International report released in April 2020, Egypt ranked regionally third and globally fifth among the countries that carried out most executions in 2019.
-The country increasingly ignored international human rights concerns and criticism.
+According to an Amnesty International report released in April 2020, Egypt ranked regionally third and globally fifth among the countries that carried out the most executions in 2019.
+The country has increasingly ignored international human rights concerns and criticism.
 In March 2021, Egypt executed 11 prisoners in a jail, who were convicted in cases of "murder, theft, and shooting".

 According to Amnesty International's 2021 report, at least 483 people were executed in 2020 despite the COVID-19 pandemic.
-The figure excluded the countries that classify death penalty data as state secret.
-The top five executioners for 2020 were China, Iran, Egypt, Iraq and Saudi Arabia.
+The figure excluded countries that classify death penalty data as state secrets.
+The top five executioners for 2020 were China, Iran, Egypt, Iraq, and Saudi Arabia.